AlbaXIII/slant/README.md

 - As a site member I would like to be able to see authentication status on all pages.
 - As a site member I would like to be able to submit my own articles from all pages using the built-in submission form once logged in.
 - As a site member I would like to be able to edit or delete my submitted articles.
-- As a site member I would like to able to like, add comments, and submit bias rating to other articles.
+- As a site member I would like to able to like, add comments, and submit a rating to other articles.
 - As a site member I would like to be able to view a profile page with my submitted and favourited pages.

 ### Administrator Goals